 • No running in the dance room (unless it is a part of a routine).

-• If a dancer is disruptive to the class, he/she will be asked to sit out until they can compose themselves.
+• If a dancer is disruptive to the session, he/she will be asked to sit out until they can compose themselves.

 • Keep hands and feet to yourself.
 No rough play.

-• Always give 100% and bring a positive attitude to class.
-Please arrive 5 minutes before class starts and leave your troubles at the door.
+• Always give 100% and bring a positive attitude to session.
+Please arrive 5 minutes before the session starts and leave your troubles at the door.

 • Any dancer(s) that arrive more than 15 minutes late, will have their participation evaluated at the sole discretion of the teacher.
 This is strictly a safety issue, as a dancer could suffer serious injury, if they have not properly stretched.

-• At the end of class, say thank you and goodbye to your instructor.
+• At the end of the session, say thank you and goodbye to your instructor.

 • Be kind to others, and try to include outsiders and new comers.
 It is important to be polite and civil at all times.